decentralized-identity/trust-establishment/spec/v1/spec.md

 :::

 ::: note
 The third component of the JWT, the signature in JWS form is not shown.
 You can imagine it being a "third" component of the JWT above.
+For more detailed proofing mechanics, see [VC-JWT][].
 :::

 ## Publication & Discovery

-While specific recommendations for how to host, publish, and discover Trust Establishment documents is out of scope of this specification we can raise a number of points for consideration for its users.
+While specific recommendations for how to host, publish, and discover Trust Establishment documents is out of scope of this specification, we can raise a number of points for consideration for its users.

 The publication of the JSON-based documents defined in this specification is a common activity users of the specification will need to engage in for their expressions of trust and sentiment to be discovered and digested by other parties.
 There are a number of ways to do this, but they should account for the following core abilities: